 Digital connections have been omitted for clarity.
-The AD5380 contains an internal power-on reset circuit with a 10 ms brownout time.
-If the power supply ramp rate exceeds 10 ms, the user should reset the AD5380 as part of the initialization process to ensure the calibration data gets loaded correctly into the device.
+The AD5382 contains an internal power-on reset circuit with a 10 ms brown-out time.
+If the power supply ramp rate exceeds 10 ms, the user should reset the AD5382 as part of the initialization process to ensure the calibration data is loaded correctly into the device.

-AD5380 MONITOR FUNCTION
+MONITOR FUNCTION

-The AD5380 contains a channel monitor function that consists of a multiplexer addressed via the interface, allowing any channel output to be routed to this pin for monitoring using an external ADC.
-In channel monitor mode, VOUT39 becomes the MON_OUT pin, to which all monitored signals are routed.
+The AD5382 channel monitor function consists of a multiplexer addressed via the interface, allowing any channel output to be routed to this pin for monitoring using an external ADC.
 The channel monitor function must be enabled in the control register before any channels are routed to MON_OUT.
 Table 18 contains the decoding information required to route any channel to MON_OUT.
+External signals within the AD5382's absolute maximum input range can be connected to the MON_IN pins and monitored at MON_OUT.
 Selecting Channel Address 63 three-states MON_OUT.
 Figure 41 shows a typical monitoring circuit implemented using a 12-bit SAR ADC in a 6-lead SOT-23 package.
 The controller output port selects the channel to be monitored, and the input port reads the converted data from the ADC.